 We anticipate that the sale of 9,268,292 shares of our Omega shares to Omega will result in the recognition of a net loss for book purposes.
-Based on the \$5.125 per share value implied by the contemplated sale under the stock purchase agreement, the Company concluded that it expects to record an estimated impairment charge of approximately \$6.1 million, net of tax effects, in the third quarter of fiscal 2006 with respect to our Omega shares.
-This includes an estimated impairment charge on the remaining 5,232,708 shares of approximately \$3.6 million, net of taxes, which would be recorded in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
+Based on the \$5.109 per share value implied by the contemplated sale under the stock purchase agreement (the sale price of \$5.125 less the amount estimated for the call option value), we concluded that we expect to record an estimated impairment charge of approximately \$6.2 million, net of tax effects, in the third quarter of fiscal 2006 with respect to our Omega shares.
+This includes an estimated impairment charge on the remaining 5,232,708 shares of approximately \$3.7 million, net of taxes, which would be recorded in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."

-The exact amount of the total impairment recognized will depend upon a number of factors and will not be known until the conclusion of the sale of all of the Company's shares of Omega Common Stock.
-First, Omega's financial statements will continue to be consolidated with Zapata's until the Closing.
-Generally, the ultimate loss recognized on the transaction will increase (decrease) as Zapata consolidates net income (loss) related to Omega's operations.
+The exact amount of the total impairment recognized will depend upon a number of factors and will not be known until the conclusion of the sale of all of our Omega shares to Omega.
+First, Omega's financial statements will continue to be consolidated with ours until the closing of the stock purchase agreement.
+Generally, the ultimate loss recognized on the transaction will increase (decrease) as we consolidates net income (loss) related to Omega's operations.

-Second, the amount of the impairment on the remaining shares will be affected by the price at which Zapata ultimately agrees to sell the remaining shares.
-Our Board of Directors has authorized us to seek purchasers for its remaining 5,232,708 Omega shares at a price of \$4.50 per share or higher.
-If Zapata enters into an agreement to sell the remaining shares at a price above or below \$5.125 per share prior to reporting its results for the third quarter of fiscal 2006, Zapata would be required to decrease or increase, as appropriate, our estimated impairment charge which will be recognized during the third quarter.
+Second, the amount of the impairment on the remaining shares will be affected by the price at which our ultimately agrees to sell the remaining shares.
+Our Board of Directors has authorized us to seek purchasers for our remaining 5,232,708 Omega shares at a price of \$4.50 per share or higher.
+If we enter into an agreement to sell the remaining shares at a price above or below \$5.109 per share, we would be required to decrease or increase, as appropriate, our estimated impairment charge.
 Subsequent to the closing of the transaction, we will own approximately 33% of Omega's common stock and will account for our remaining investment in Omega under the equity method, recording our proportionate share of Omega's income (loss) as incurred.
-Additionally, the Company believes that the call option that Omega has on the remaining shares does not have material value and is not expected to have a material impact on the Company's financial statements.
+Additionally, we believe that the call option that Omega has on the remaining shares does not have material value and is not expected to have a material impact on our financial statements.